 Sounds like a great holiday?
 Our action packed three day itinerary will help you plan your Broome escape!

-If the lure of the hotel buffet hasn’t caught your eye, grab your bathers and head to Cable Beach for an early morning stroll to enjoy the cool temperatures and a swim before breakfast with a view at Sunset Bar & Grill, or just a short stroll from the beach at the Zookeepers Café.
+If the lure of the hotel buffet hasn’t caught your eye, grab your bathers and head to Cable Beach for an early morning stroll to enjoy the cool temperatures and a swim before breakfast with a view at Sunset Bar & Grill.
 Everything you need for a relaxing morning on the beach is available from Broome Beach Hut, located on the beach just in front of the Surf Lifesaving Club.